NREL/HPC/docs/Documentation/Systems/Vermillion/running.md

 ## Running VASP

 The batch script given above can be modified to run VASP.
-You need to add
+VASP with Open MPI is recommended.

+To load a build of VASP that is compatible with Open MPI:

 ```
 ml vasp